infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 }
 ```

-If an element is used only for decoration, pass `null` for `contentDescription` in order to mark it as non-semantically important.

 🚫 **Failure criteria**

 - Not providing descriptions of elements presented on the screen that do not exist only for decorative purposes.